 Dinner will be served at the hotel.

-Overnight at Le Meridien Hotel – Classic Room (breakfast, lunch, dinner)
+Overnight at Le Meridien Hotel (or similar) (breakfast, lunch, dinner)

 Day 10: Departure